 The WFAFB serves Archer, Baylor, Clay, Foard, Haskell, Jack, Knox, Montague, Throckmorton, Wichita, Wilbarger, and Young counties.
 In this vast service area, 1 in 6 persons of all ages awakens in the morning, unsure if he or she will eat that day.
-To help meet that startling need in 2011, the WFAFB distributed:
+Children account for 1 in 4 persons.
+To help meet that startling need in 2012, the WFAFB distributed:

-Almost 39,000 different people threatened with hunger in North Texas received over 6.5 million meals during 2010.
-This accounts for 3,100 people per week who receive emergency food assistance through the WFAFB.
+Over 37,000 different people threatened with hunger in North Texas received over 2.7 million meals during 2012.
+This accounts for 3,000 people per week who receive emergency food assistance through the WFAFB.
 This figure does not include people receiving meals or snacks through senior centers, day care facilities, or after-school programs.

 The WFAFB continuously explores new and unique ways to obtain more food for distribution but is grateful to a responsive community and the many individuals and organizations who keep its Mission alive.
 Through your monetary support, the WFAFB can provide enough food for 3 meals with each $1 contribution.